 Born into a hard-working but very much impoverished family in the South West of the UK, our now award-winning Founder and CEO, Giovanni Soffietto came from no privilege.
 Working as many as 20 hours a week from the age of 13 and with a number of opportunity-limiting circumstances, martial arts provided the only consistent outlet for creativity, commitment and achievement.
 Perhaps not surprisingly, having to prioritise on immediate financial stability meant educational attainment had to come second.
 Whilst doing his best to achieve academically the prospect of finding the funding to attend University and higher education over a working wage simply wasn’t practical.
 Fortunately, the superb and life-affirming skills martial arts offer – discipline, grit and resilience – would pave the way for a true success story.

 Fast forward twenty years and that same young lad is now at the helm of what is considered one of the UK’s premier martial arts organisations.
-What’s more, the Fighting Chance Foundation goes beyond the association’s award winning service to offer wholly-charitable martial arts programmes aimed at tackling childhood poverty, knife crime, discrimination, bullying and more.
+What’s more, the Fighting Chance Foundation goes beyond the association’s award winning service to offer martial arts programmes aimed at tackling childhood poverty, knife crime, violence against women and girls, male mental health, bullying and more.
 This is in addition to overseeing a collective of martial arts organisations that all focus on boosting participation (BMABA Group).
 Our Founder passionately believes that every child has the potential to inspire change and create a lasting legacy and that martial arts can play a decisive roll in unlocking that opportunity.

 This same belief and ambition saw the British Martial Arts & Boxing Association (BMABA) founded on September 17th 2012 with just £20 of start up capital.
 After spending £4.99 on a domain name Giovanni was left with the prospect of managing finances, marketing, sales, safeguarding, professional development, networking and web designing alongside a physical day job working 7 days on, 1 day off.